-Uranium is a very powerful radioactive material used to make energy.
+- Uranium is a very powerful radioactive material used to make energy.
 But, mining uranium for nuclear power plants and preparing it takes a lot of energy.
-Is this a good use of resources?
-Also, after the uranium is used to power the plant it is still radioactive.
+Is this a good use of resources? - After uranium is it is still radioactive.
 Uranium-235, has a half-life of 703.8 million years!
-That means it will take that many years for it to be half as radioactive.

-Because radioactive materials are dangerous for so long, actions that happened years, decades or even millions of years ago still have an effect today.
-Radiation humans create today will be a problem for countless generations in the future.
-Therefore, governments need to find a place to store radioactive waste for thousands of years or find some other way of making it safe or stop making it at all.

-In 2011, the Mainichi daily, a Japanese newspaper, reported on talks between the US and Japan to build a nuclear waste storage facility in Mongolia.
-Mongolia was going to store used nuclear fuel.
-They could then recycle that fuel to be used again, but some waste would need to be stored.
-The people of Mongolia, however, were not happy that their country was going to be used to store nuclear waste.
-They protested the plans and the government decided they would not complete the plan.
-Mongolians did not want to live near nuclear waste even if the government promised it could be stored safely.
-Especially if it was coming from another country!

-Many other people around the world do not want a nuclear recycling plant or waste plant near where they live.
-In China, thousands of people from the city of Lianyungang protested a plant to recycle nuclear fuel.
-In 2018, France had to use police to get rid of protesters who were blocking a site that was going to be used to store nuclear waste.
-People living near the San Onofre Nuclear Station in California do not like that over 4000 tons of waste is stored there.
-It can damage the environment and the health of people living nearby if an accident were to happen.

-However, countries need to find solutions to their nuclear waste issue.
-Many ideas involve getting it far away from humans.
-Until 1993, 13 countries dumped nuclear waste in the oceans.
-This was finally banned by international agreements.
-States did this because they thought the ocean was a better place to store it than on land.
-However, the more people thought about it the more they realized that dumping waste in the oceans could just create a much bigger problem in the future.
-However, in 2018, countries will be allowed to look into the sub-seabed solution.
-Waste could be pushed deep into the ocean floor if countries can come to agreement about whether it is safe.

-Some companies have been taking advantage of the fact that Somalia does not have a government that can enforce rules and its borders.
-Since the 1990s ships have been dumping radioactive materials off the coast of Somalia.
-In 2005, a tsunami broke barrels full of radioactive waste and it made people along the coast sick.
-Also, there is fear that the radiation might harm local fish stocks.

-Another problem with nuclear waste is that it could be used to create a dangerous weapon.
-States worry that terrorists could get nuclear waste and use it to make a 'dirty bomb'.
-This type of bomb would use a regular explosive to spread nuclear waste.
-In 2013, two thieves stole a truck in Mexico that was carrying nuclear waste.
-Police do not think they knew there was nuclear waste in the truck but this shows it needs to be guarded very closely.

-In 1983, a radiotherapy machine was abandoned in Goiânia, Brazil.
+That means it will take that many years for it to be half as radioactive. - Because radioactive materials are dangerous for so long, actions that happened years, decades or even millions of years ago still have an effect today.
+Radiation humans create today will be a problem for countless generations in the future. - Governments need to find a place to store radioactive waste for thousands of years or find some other way of making it safe or stop making it at all. - In 2011, the Mainichi daily, a Japanese newspaper, reported on talks between the US and Japan to build a nuclear waste storage facility in Mongolia.
+Mongolia was going to store used nuclear fuel. - The people of Mongolia were not happy that their country was going to be used to store nuclear waste.
+They protested the plans and the government decided they would not complete the plan. - In China, thousands of people from the city of Lianyungang protested a plant to recycle nuclear fuel. - In 2018, France had to use police to get rid of protesters who were blocking a site that was going to be used to store nuclear waste. - People living near the San Onofre Nuclear Station in California do not like that over 4000 tons of waste is stored there.
+It can damage the environment and the health of people living nearby if an accident were to happen. - Until 1993, 13 countries dumped nuclear waste in the oceans.
+This was finally banned by international agreements. - In 2018, countries will be allowed to look into the sub-seabed solution.
+Waste could be pushed deep into the ocean floor if countries can come to agreement about whether it is safe. - Since the 1990s ships have been dumping radioactive materials off the coast of Somalia illegally.
+In 2005, a tsunami broke barrels full of radioactive waste and it made people along the coast sick. - Another problem with nuclear waste is that it could be used to create a dangerous weapon.
+States worry that terrorists could get nuclear waste and use it to make a 'dirty bomb'. - In 2013, two thieves stole a truck in Mexico that was carrying nuclear waste.
+Police do not think they knew there was nuclear waste in the truck but this shows it needs to be guarded very closely. - In 1983, a radiotherapy machine was abandoned in Goiânia, Brazil.
 Thieves stole it and ended up infecting 250 people with radiation.
 Four people died.